 If you’re unhappy with life, maybe you need to spend more time on yourself.
-Maybe you need to be a more selfish person*.
+Maybe you need to learn how to be more selfish.

-But aren’t we taught our whole lives that we need to be selfless in order to be a good person?
+But aren’t we taught our whole lives that we need to be selfless to be a good person?

-Yes, there’s no doubt that being selfless and caring for those we love should trump everything else.
-You should love your kids more than yourself, and you should value your friendships above material wealth.
+Yes, no doubt being selfless and caring for those we love should trump everything else.
+You should love your kids more than yourself and value your friendships above material wealth.
 However, these things shouldn’t stop you from dedicating time and energy towards self-improvement.

 Maybe you’re already in a strong place in your life.
-You’re financially independent, you love what you do for a living, you’re happy, and emotionally stable.
-And, you have just the right balance of adventure and stability in your life.
+You’re financially independent, love what you do for a living, and are happy and emotionally stable.
+And you have just the right balance of adventure and stability in your life.

-If that’s the case, then you probably don’t need to spend more time on yourself.
-If it’s not the case, here are a few reasons why you might need to be a more selfish person.
+If that’s the case, you probably don’t need to spend more time on yourself.
+If it’s not the case, here are a few reasons you might need to learn how to be more selfish.

-1. You’re Using Obligation To Your Family As An Excuse
+1. You Use Family Obligations As An Excuse

-It truly is a noble thing to toil at a job you hate in order to provide for your family — its even more commendable if you can do it with a smile on your face.
-The thought of a father or mother tireless working at a job they hate in order to provide a better future for their children is a testament to humanity.
+It truly is a noble thing to toil at a job you hate to provide for your family — it is even more commendable if you can do it with a smile.
+The thought of a father or mother tirelessly working at a job they hate to provide a better future for their children is a testament to humanity.

 “But what about my family?
 How will I provide for them?”

-Here’s the thing: you don’t need to give up providing for your family in order to pursue your dreams, but you certainly could be using it as an excuse.
+Here’s the thing: you don’t need to give up providing for your family to pursue your dreams, but you certainly could be using it as an excuse.

 After having my first child, I experienced this myself.
-I soon realized that there was one time during the day that I could always spend on myself–5am.
-You can be a selfish person at 5am.
-You can work toward your dreams and focus on you at 5am.
-Need help becoming an early riser?
-The Early To Rise Experience is a great book which can help you learn to rise early in just 30 days!
+I soon realized that there was one time during the day I could always spend on myself–5 am.
+You can be a selfish person at 5 am.

 If your basic shelter needs are met, what exactly are you sacrificing for?
 Do your children really need a brand new car when they turn 16?
 Do they need all-expenses paid trips abroad after graduation?
 Would your grandchildren really benefit from a trust fund or a large inheritance?

-Or will your kids working for their luxuries teach them important lessons in the value of money, of developing the right priorities, of appreciating what you have — instead of always wanting more?
+Or will your kids working for their luxuries teach them important lessons in the value of money, developing the right priorities, and appreciating what you have — instead of always wanting more?

-If you pursuing your dream means that you won’t have the disposable income to buy your child a brand new car for their 16th birthday, then so be it.
-Your child doesn’t luxuries as such to succeed.
+If pursuing your dream means you won’t have the disposable income to buy your child a brand new car for their 16th birthday, then so be it.
+Your child doesn’t need luxuries as such to succeed.

 3. You Can’t Help Others If You Can’t Help Yourself